 A possession order will be obtained by a landowner or landlord when they wish to remove the occupants from their land or property.
 This may be due to reasons such as non-payment of rent or occupation without permission.

-Whatever the reason, the claimant will need to go to court to obtain the order before they can commence enforcement action (please see my article on forfeiture of lease, an alternative Common Law remedy for commercial landlords).
+Whatever the reason, the claimant will need to go to court to obtain the order before they can commence enforcement action.

 In the majority of cases, the claimant will be required to start the claim in the county court.
 This will be the county court in the same district as the property to be repossessed.